-- A clef
+A clef

-9. Navigation markings like repeats, 1st and 2nd endings, etc.
+- Navigation markings – repeats, 1st and 2nd endings, etc.

 Sheet music will also often include items specific to the particular instrument.
 For example, violin sheet music may include numbers to signify position on the neck, bow direction markings, and specific markings for vibrato and pizzicato, techniques specific to the violin.

 First, let’s look at the basic elements you’ll see on sheet music and then address some of the specific markings you’ll find on violin sheet music.

-The Basics: The Staff, Clef, Key Signature, and Time Signature
+The Basics: The Staff, Clef, Key Signature, & Time Signature

 Music is written on a type of grid that consists of five lines and four spaces, called a staff.
 Each of these lines and spaces signifies a specific note or pitch.
 Music is always read from left to right, and on the left hand side is a symbol called a clef.

 The illustration above shows us a G or treble clef.
 It’s called the G clef because it somewhat resembles the letter G and the bottom circle surrounds the second line, which is the note G in treble clef.

 The bottom staff shows a bass, or F clef.
 It is known as an F clef not only because it resembles the letter F, but also because the two dots surround the second line from the top, which is the note F in the bass clef.

 When you’re learning how to read violin sheet music, you’ll only be dealing with treble clef, so we will look specifically at the notes in that clef.